LedgeDash/DeathStarFaaS/README.md

 So to get the actual error responses from DeathStarFaaS functions, you need to "clean" the response text a bit.
 See `test/test_main.py:clean_error_msg()` for an example.

+Furthermore, if the Python code crashes and dumps traceback messages, those messages are returned as strings.
+If a client calls the function directly, the client will receive the traceback messages in the payload of HTTP responses.
+If a function calls the faulting function, the caller function will return the callee's traceback message in the `"errors"` array when the caller exits.

 # List of DeathStar services and functions